ChevyRay/crunch/README.md

 If `player.png` is the only changed image then only `images_chars.bin` will be packed and `images_other.bin`  will be reused in `images.bin`.

-This can be used for faster packing: unchanged inputs or subdirectories will be skipped instead of packing unchanged images.
+This can be used for faster packing: unchanged subdirectories will be skipped instead of packing unchanged images.

 But there're some limitations: